Effective Date: 19th September, 2018

 Personal data is information relating to an identified or identifiable natural person.
-For example, it may include an individual’s name, address.
+For example, it may include an individual’s name, address and gender.

 We may collect personal data either directly from you (for example when you fill out your application online) or indirectly (for example from your electronic devices that interact with our websites, electronic forms or mobile applications (our digital platform “Hermès Employeur”)).

 In any case, Hermès international ensures personal data are properly, aptly and non excessively processed in the purpose for what they are collected or/and processed subsequently.

 3.1.
 Information you provide directly to us